 LIJF 2025: Playing the Changes - Tracking Darius Brubeck (Film Screening / Q&A)

-Playing the Changes - Tracking Darius Brubeck shows the eldest son of legendary pianist Dave Brubeck as not just a musician trying to step out of his father’s shadow, but as a gifted and dedicated artist and human being, who spent his life emphasising the social impact of jazz to the world.
+Friday, 21 February 2025 Time: 1pmPlaying the Changes - Tracking Darius Brubeck shows the eldest son of legendary pianist Dave Brubeck as not just a musician trying to step out of his father’s shadow, but as a gifted and dedicated artist and human being, who spent his life emphasising the social impact of jazz to the world.
 The film examines how jazz had such a transformative role in different societies like (post-)Soviet Poland and Nelson Mandela’s South Africa, where jazz was present, but disowned through apartheid.
+It is a testimony to the highly emancipatory power of music against all discrimination and the transformative role of jazz in Poland and South Africa.

 The film tracks Darius Brubeck’s involvement in both those communities.
 Carrying his father’s legacy in his own social, educational, and musical way, Playing the Changes shows Darius Brubeck to be an idealist who embraced people regardless of their roots, founding the first-ever jazz university on the African continent in South Africa in 1983.
 This was revolutionary, as the institute was open to everyone, regardless of social class or skin color.
 The programme was a resounding success, and Darius and his South African wife, Cathy, founded the Centre for Jazz and Popular Music, a venue where students could rehearse, perform, and gain exposure for their work.